informalsystems/tendermint-rs/docs/spec/lightclient/attacks/evidence-handling.md

 Detecting faulty processes in case of the amnesia attack is more complex and cannot be inferred purely based on attack evidence data.
-In this case, in order to detect misbehaving processes we need access to votes processes sent during the conflicting height.
+In this case, in order to detect misbehaving processes we need access to votes processes sent/received during the conflicting height.
 Therefore, amnesia handling assumes that validators persist all votes received and sent during multi-round heights (as amnesia attack is only possible in heights that executes over multiple rounds, i.e., commit round > 0).